 Metal-organic frameworks (MOFs) have emerged as a new family of nanoporous materials.
 With an enormous choice of inorganic/organic building blocks, MOFs possess a wide range of surface area, pore size, and functionality and, thus, have been considered versatile materials for many potential applications.
 This book presents a broad collection of recent modeling studies in the field of MOFs toward potential engineering applications, such as gas storage/separation, carbon capture, catalysis, water purification, and drug delivery.
-The subject of this book renders it unique, for while the various topics on MOFs boast vast literature, there is not yet a single coherent collection for modeling endeavors.
-The book will appeal to scientists, engineers, and students in the multidisciplinary intersections of materials science, chemistry, and engineering.

 Table of Contents

 Computational Approaches to the Design, Crystal Structure Prediction, and Structure-Property Relationships of Metal-Organic Frameworks; Caroline Mellot-Draznieks, Ben Slater, and Raimondas Galvelis

 On the Application of Classical Molecular Simulations of Adsorption in Metal-Organic Frameworks; David Dubbeldam and Krista S. Walton

 Modeling the Adsorption of Small Molecules at Coordinatively Unsaturated Metal Sites: Density-Functional Theory and Molecular Mechanics Approaches; Michael Fischer and Michael Fröba

 Accurate ab initio Description of Adsorption on Coordinatively Unsaturated Sites in Metal-Organic Frameworks; Lukáš Grajciar, Miroslav Rubeš, Ota Bludský, and Petr Nachtigall